sameerkhule1/LocalizationApplication/README.md

 entering the node details in ‘Node ID’ and ‘Node Event’ edit fields.
 The dead or restored nodes are displayed in the ’Dead nodes’ and ‘Restored nodes’ tables.
 The user can clear the tables by clicking on the ‘clear table’ button above each table, to start editing that particular table from the beginning.
-For an example of this setup, as shown in Figure 32, node 2 will be dead at time=10 sec and will be restored in the network at time=18sec.

 In the graph setup panel, to analyze and evaluate the purposes of the results, the user can select the checkboxes to get different types of graphs according to the need and